EvgeniyaANODA/ANHelperFunctions/README.md

 # ANHelperFunctions

-A set of small useful helpers
+A set of small useful helpers for iOS development

 Feel free to fork, update and make a pull-requests.